-Take the General IELTS exam and not the academic.
+Take the General IELTS exam and not the academic one.

-The CELPIP are only available in the following Canadian cities: Vancouver, Edmonton, and Toronto, Canada.
+The CELPIP tests are only available in the following Canadian cities: Vancouver, Edmonton, and Toronto, Canada.

 Yes, it applies to all applicants, even people who were born and raised in English speaking countries.
-Submitting the results of IELTS exam with your application.
+Submit the results of your IELTS exam with your application.

 That is no longer possible.
 Your application won't be processed without submission of your exam results.
 An IELTS, CELPIP or a TEF test will do.